Korushdev/khash/README.md

 ## Synopsis

-KHash is a toy strong typed interpreted language written on top of C#.
+KHash is a strong typed interpreted language written on top of C#.
 At this stage of development the language is HIGHLY EXPERIMENTAL and should not be used for real projects!

 ## Installation